bradknaysi/Intel_Bot/README.md

 # Intel_Bot
-Developer: Bradley knaysi (bak9cu@virginia.edu)
+Developer: Bradley knaysi

-The program is a slack chatbot created for the retrieval of emerging threats IDS rules.
-This data resides on the webpage: http://rules.emergingthreats.net/blockrules/.
-The site consists of a collection of Snort and Suricata rules files that can be used for alerting or blocking.
+Email: bak9cu@virginia.edu

+Purpose: Create a Slack chatbot to retrieve Threat Intelligence data.

+Technical: Coded in JavaScript (Node.js) with the cheerio API.
+Coded search and parse methods to traverse web file databases.
+Coded methods to send data to chatbot on a Slack page, along with methods to read user text and react.

 Directions for integrating chatBot.js into a Slack Workspace...